Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: Conclusion

 \section{Conclusion}

-This survey presents a comprehensive task-oriented taxonomy of AI systems for physics reasoning, organizing the landscape into four fundamental capabilities: physical perception, physics reasoning, world modeling, and embodied interaction.
-While our analysis reveals significant progress in specialized domains, most existing systems still rely on statistical pattern recognition rather than genuine physical understanding, with the most promising developments emerging from hybrid approaches that integrate physics-grounded architectures, physics-informed training methodologies, and explicit symbolic reasoning.
-The field stands at a critical juncture where recent breakthroughs in large language models, Graph Neural Networks, and multimodal systems offer unprecedented opportunities to develop unified frameworks that seamlessly bridge theoretical physics reasoning with embodied physical interaction.
-As AI systems increasingly operate in complex physical environments, the integration of robust physical reasoning capabilities becomes essential for safety, reliability, and interpretability, requiring continued collaboration between AI researchers, physicists, and domain experts to realize truly physical intelligent systems that comprehend and interact with physical reality.
+\del{This survey presents a task-oriented taxonomy tracing physical AI development through four progressive capabilities} This survey presents a capability–task hierarchy that traces the development of Physical AI through four progressive stages.: physical perception, physics reasoning, world modeling, and embodied interaction.
+Each stage builds upon the previous, advancing from passive observation to active physical comprehension.
+Despite progress in individual domains, most systems still rely on statistical pattern recognition rather than genuine physical understanding.
+Moving forward, the most promising path lies in hybrid approaches that integrate physics-grounded architectures, physics-informed training, and symbolic reasoning into unified frameworks.
+Such frameworks that traverse the entire progression from perception to interaction will enable AI systems to genuinely perceive, reason about, model, and interact with physical reality for safe and reliable deployment.